 - Passport identity pages (also for prospective J-2 dependents, if applicable)

-- 5. Apply for a Deemed Export Attestation.
-To apply, submit the documentation listed below to the Export Control Office at email@example.com and copy it to firstname.lastname@example.org (*for HSC, please also email@example.com).
+- 5. Submit the Deemed Export Attestation materials listed below to the Export Control Office at email@example.com, firstname.lastname@example.org, and for HSC, please also copy email@example.com).

 - Completed WVU Export Control Visa Form

 - Copy of offer/invitation letter (with project description)

 NOTE: The department or unit must apply for a Deemed Export Attestation.
 ISSS will not issue a DS-2019 until it has received this attestation from the Export Control Office.

 - 6. *For unpaid (courtesy) appointments (*required only when the J-1 scholar is unpaid or funding is from a source other than WVU):

 - If the Dean has not signed the offer/invitation letter, please complete the Appointment Acknowledgment Form (on the Dean's Letterhead) to notify the Dean's Office in your college that you wish to invite a visiting scholar.